henriquesmoco/henriquesmoco.github.io/_posts/2025/2025-04-18-add-call-to-action-webpart-to-a-sharepoint-page-using-powershell.md

 ```

 ### Complete JSON Properties
-Below is a comple JSON properties sample for the `Call to Action` WebPart.
+Below is a complete JSON properties sample for the `Call to Action` WebPart.
 In the next section we will create an object that matches this schema and then convert it to JSON.
 Note the `focalPosition` property is optional, it is used to set the focal point of the image.

 ``` json